CAPGrasp: An $\mathbb{R}^3\times \text{SO(2)-equivariant}$ Continuous Approach-Constrained Generative Grasp Sampler: Abstract

 \section{Abstract}

 We propose \methodname{}, an \equiv{} 6-\ac{dof} continuous approach-constrained generative grasp sampler.
 It includes a novel learning strategy for training \methodname{} that eliminates the need to curate massive conditionally labeled datasets and a constrained grasp refinement technique that improves grasp poses while respecting the grasp approach directional constraints.
 The experimental results demonstrate that \methodname{} is more than three times as sample efficient as unconstrained grasp samplers while achieving up to 38\% grasp success rate improvement. \methodname{} also achieves 4-10\% higher grasp success rates than constrained but noncontinuous grasp samplers.
 Overall, \methodname{} is a sample-efficient solution when grasps must originate from specific directions, such as grasping in confined spaces.
+Videos and code are publicly accessible at \url{https://wengzehang.github.io/CAPGrasp/}.